khmorad/recipeMakerAI/README.md

-# RecipeMakeAI
+# RecipeMakerAI

 RecipeMakeAI is a web application that allows users to input ingredients in a search bar to generate recipes based on those ingredients.
-The application also utilizes Flask and TensorFlow for object detection to identify ingredients from images.
-Additionally, it uses the OpenAI API to provide time estimates and estimated calories for each recipe.
+The application also utilizes Flask and CNN models for object detection to identify ingredients from images.
 The recipes themselves are fetched from the Edamam API.

 ## Demo

-live [Demo](https://youtu.be/erw31rS5tag) of this project
+Live [Demo](https://youtu.be/erw31rS5tag) of this project

 ## Team Members
 - Khashayar Moradpour